 Phase 2, which includes the rehabilitation and expansion of many of the core gardens between the park’s Visitors Center and Education Center, is currently under construction and will be completed in the summer of 2020.
-Cantigny is now planning for Phase 3 garden and landscape improvements and the renovation of McCormick House, to be completed in winter 2021.
+Cantigny is now planning for Phase 3 garden and landscape improvements and the renovation of McCormick House, to be completed in spring 2022.

 For more information contact Joe Hibbard.